-Dr Ryan Lavelle gained his first degree at Royal Holloway, University of London, and an MA in Medieval Studies at the University of York.
+He gained his first degree at Royal Holloway, University of London, and an MA in Medieval Studies at the University of York.
 He studied for a PhD at Winchester, which he was awarded in 2002.
-He is currently Reader in Early Medieval History and Convenor of the Wessex Centre for History and Archaeology.
-Until August 2018 he is the acting Faculty Postgraduate Research Degrees Coordinator.

 Areas of expertise

 - Cnut, The North Sea King.
-Penguin Monarchs Series.
+Penguin Monarchs Series (London: Allen Lane, 2017)

 - Alfred's Wars: Sources and Interpretations of Anglo-Saxon Warfare in the Viking Age, Warfare in History series (Woodbridge: Boydell 2010)